Lake Parramatta: Description

 The dam is located on Hunts Creek, within Lake Parramatta Reserve, 1.5 km north of the centre of the City of Parramatta.

 Lake Parramatta Dam is a cylindrical masonry arch dam with a vertical water face that has a radius of 240 ft (73m).
 The original (1856) wall was 41 ft (12.5m) high, 15 ft (4.5m) thick at the base and 8 ft (2.4m) thick at the crest, with a 0.3m high parapet.

 It was constructed of solid sandstone quarried from the creek.
 Each block was carefully dressed to accurate dimensions and laid in courses 0.6m high.
 The dam wall extended about 4m into the abutments on each bank.

 The stone blocks were bonded together with cement mortar to ensure water-tightness.
 Two different cements were imported from England.
 Roman cement was used where the joints were in contact with the water and Portland cement elsewhere.

 The original spillway was a channel excavated at the northern abutment of the dam.
 This spillway was closed when the dam was raised, and provision was made for floods to pass over the raised dam crest that incorporated a syphon spillway for low flows.

 Considering its age, the condition of Lake Parramatta Dam is very good.
 The original sandstone masonry blocks are in excellent condition with no significant signs of weathering or spalling.
 Likewise the condition of the mortar is also very good with only minor leakage emanating in various locations.

 The integrity of the dam is high; it retains water and is safe.

 Geography

 The reserve comprises 60 ha of bush and parkland that is located within 2 km of the Parramatta central business district.
 The main watercourse entering the reserve, Hunts Creek, is a tributary of the Parramatta River.
 The reserve's boundaries to the west are cut off by suburban development along North Rocks Road, to the north by Hunts Creek, to the east by the private bushland and playing fields of The King's School, and to the south by James Ruse Drive.

-Geologically, Lake Parramatta is located on the margins of Wianamatta shale and Hawkesbury sandstone formations, with a resulting variation in vegetation communities.
+Geologically, Lake Parramatta is located on the margins of the Wianamatta shale and Hawkesbury sandstone formations, with a resulting variation in vegetation communities.
 Vegetation communities present at the site include sandstone blue-gum forests, iron bark, Cumberland Plain Woodland vegetation communities and some coastal species such as Banksia serrata.